trifectatechfoundation/teach-rs/content/mods/A-foundations/topics/traits-generics/exercises/local-storage-vec/description.md

 First, implement this trait for `usize`, `RangeTo<usize>`, `RangeFrom<usize>`, and `Range<usize>`.

-Next, replace the implementations from the previous exercise with a blanket implementation of `Index`.
+Next, replace the multiple implementations of `Index` with a single implementation.
 In English:

 *"For each type `T`, `I` and constant `N` of type `usize`,* *implement `Index<I>` for `LocalStorageVec<T, N>`,*